Altrinjazz/Java/README.md

 # Java
-Java program learning.
+The steps and methods and basic idea about the java program.